 Moreover, we don’t just look at the values, beliefs, and assumptions of the host culture; we spend a significant amount of time first looking at the values, beliefs, and assumptions we ourselves hold from our own experiences and upbringings.
 As though wearing tinted sunglasses, we each walk around with our own set of cultural lenses that ‘color’ our view of the world.
 Cross-cultural training programs are thus comprised of dynamic conversations and interactive reflections on participants’ experiences to discover the unique composition of values, beliefs, and assumptions that form their personal take on the world.
 Only when we are clear about our own culture can we look more objectively at another culture’s norms.

-Cross-cultural training programs do provide information on how culture works and the cultural adjustment process, as well as historical foundations, business practices, and daily living in the host culture.
+Cross-Cultural Training at the Center does provide information on how culture works and the cultural adjustment process, as well as historical foundations, business practices, and daily living in the host culture.
 Yet far from unilateral advice-giving, this information merely fuels the interactive conversations that are the cornerstone of these programs.
 A program’s success is as much based upon what each participant brings to the table, including a participant’s curiosity and willingness to reflect on their own experiences and to understand another culture from its roots.
-The more open a participant is to deeper understanding and new ways of seeing things, the more the participant will get out of the program.
+The more open a participant is to a deeper understanding and new ways of seeing things, the more the participant will get out of the program.
 As psychotherapist Carl Jung said, “Everything that irritates us about others can lead us to an understanding of ourselves.”
 Next time something about Taiwan frustrates you, ask yourself what could be lying beneath that tip of the iceberg — for Taiwan and for yourself.
 Or, sign up for a cross-cultural training program at the Center and we can chew on these issues together.
 We’ll unravel more mysteries about culture and cross-cultural training in upcoming issues — send us your questions.
 I look forward to enriching cultural conversations with you!

-Jane Wang: Born in Taipei and raised bilingually in the United States, Jane W. Wang is a cross-cultural consultant at the Community Services Center and an instructor of Communication and Multiculturalism at Shih-Hsin University in Taipei.
+Jane Wang: Born in Taipei and raised bilingually in the United States, Jane W. Wang used to be a cross-cultural consultant at the Community Services Center and an instructor of Communication and Multiculturalism at Shih-Hsin University in Taipei.
 She works with expatriate leaders, teams, and families to deepen understanding of Taiwan’s culture for more effective interactions and a successful stay overseas.
 For more on the Center’s cross-cultural programs, please see: https://www.communitycenter.org.tw/cross-cultural/

 Find more articles from Centered on Taipei here